Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

-However, neither \ac{KAN} nor \ac{KKAN} estimates distance-aware uncertainty in their predictions, despite extensively using non-parametric models in their architecture.
-We addressed this limitation with \ac{KAN} in our previous work~\cite{ataei2025darek}.
-We extend \acp{KKAN} in this work by introducing distance-aware uncertainty.
-Our modified \ac{KKAN} architecture consists of two blocks: an \ac{MLP} Block and a Spline Block (see Figure~\ref{fig:K-DAREK}).
-In the \ac{MLP} Block, each input dimension is transformed through a spectrally normalized \ac{MLP} layer~\cite{miyato2018spectral, liu2020simple} to produce higher-dimensional representations.
-Then the resulting representations are dimension-wise summed to form a unified feature vector.
-The Spline Block maps this feature vector to the output via a linear combination of spline functions.
-This unique structure enables learning the \ac{MLP} Block with a desired Lipschitz smoothness.
-We then apply the spline error analysis from our previous work~\cite{ataei2025darek} to the Spline Block to compute the error bound for the joint \ac{KKAN} architecture.
-The main idea for spline error analysis is to restrict the spline-knots to a subset of the training dataset and to estimate the error at any given test point as a function of its distance from the nearest knots\footnote{“Spline” originates from flexible wooden strips used by shipbuilders, constrained by control points (or knots).}.
+However, neither \ac{KAN} nor \ac{KKAN} provides distance-aware uncertainty estimates, even though both rely heavily on nonparametric components in their architectures.
+In prior work~\cite{ataei2025darek}, we resolved this issue for \acp{KAN}; here, we further generalize the approach by equipping \acp{KKAN} with distance-aware uncertainty.
+Our modified \ac{KKAN} architecture consists of two blocks: an \ac{MLP} block and a spline block (see Fig.~\ref{fig:K-DAREK}).
+In the \ac{MLP} block, each input dimension is transformed through a spectrally normalized \ac{MLP} layer~\cite{miyato2018spectral, liu2020simple} to produce higher-dimensional representations.
+The resulting representations are summed dimension-wise to form a unified feature vector.
+Finally, the spline block maps this feature vector to the output via a linear combination of spline functions.
+This unique structure enables learning the \ac{MLP} block with a desired Lipschitz constant.
+We then apply the spline error analysis from our previous work~\cite{ataei2025darek} to the spline block to compute the error bound for the joint \ac{KKAN} architecture.